zckyxew/comp0034-wk2/README.md

     password: Mapped[str] = mapped_column(db.Text, unique=True, nullable=False)
 ```

-Add the following code to create two classes that represents the data in the databas, Region and Event.
+Add the following code to create two classes that represents the tables in the database, Region and Event.

 ```python
 # Adapted from https://flask-sqlalchemy.palletsprojects.com/en/3.1.x/quickstart/#define-models